gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    For this system, long range Coulomb interaction is a better choice.
+    For this system, long range Coulomb interaction would be a better choice.
 We could also improve the thermostating of the system by applying a separate thermostat to water molecules and ions.

+..  container:: justify

     Therefore, let us improve the NVT step by specifying more options in the input file.
     First, in the nvt.mdp file, let us impose the use of the